Selling Bad Therapy to Trauma Victims

 - Nearly 40 percent of patients who started CBT dropped out.
 They voted with their feet about its value.

-- Sixty percent of the patients still had PTSD after completing treatment.
+- Sixty percent of patients still had PTSD after completing treatment.

-- One hundred percent of the patients were clinically depressed after completing treatment.
+- One hundred percent of patients were clinically depressed after completing treatment.

 - At a six-month follow-up, patients who received CBT were no better than those in the control group.

-- Nineteen serious “adverse events” (suicide attempts, psychiatric hospitalizations) occurred over the course of the study.
+- Nineteen serious “adverse events” (suicide attempts, psychiatric hospitalizations) occurred during the study.

 - The authors noted that patients “may need more treatment than the relatively small number of sessions typically provided in a clinical trial.”